Fatal Truck Crash on I-80 in Illinois Shows Why the Bulk of Trucking Accidents Occur in a Handful of States

 One of the Involved Trucking Companies Has Numerous DOT Citations

 While details regarding who was at fault in the accident have not yet been released, one of the companies involved in the crash has a spotty safety record.
 The company, Mile Hi Specialty Foods of Denver, Colorado, has been in business for more than a century and frequently hauls goods and supplies for prominent national brands.
-However, according to U.S. Department of Transportation records, the company was cited in June for falsely reporting an operator’s hours of service.
-The company was also cited for allowing a disqualified driver to work as a vehicle operator for the company.
+However, the U.S. Department of Transportation records that the company was cited in June for falsely reporting an operator’s hours of service.
+The company was also cited for granting a disqualified driver to work as a vehicle operator for the company.

 How Can Commercial Drivers Minimize the Risk of Commercial Trucking Accidents?